gpoore/codebraid/README.md

 ### More about key features

 *Easy debugging* — By default, stderr is shown automatically in the document whenever there is an error, right next to the code that caused it.
-Even though user code is typically inserted into a template for execution, line numbers in error messages will correctly correspond with line numbers in code blocks, because Codebraid tracks the origin of each line of code and synchronizes error messages.

-*Simple language support* — Adding support for a new language can take only a few minutes.
-Codebraid's default system for executing code is based on writing delimiters to stdout and stderr that allow it to associate code output with individual code chunks.
-Adding a language is as simple as creating a config file that tells Codebraid which program to run, which file extension to use, and how to write to stdout and stderr.
+*Simple language support* — Codebraid supports Jupyter kernels.
+It also has a built-in system for executing code.
+Adding support for a new language with this system can take only a few minutes.
+Just create a config file that tells Codebraid which program to run, which file extension to use, and how to write to stdout and stderr.
 See [`languages/`](https://github.com/gpoore/codebraid/tree/master/codebraid/languages) for examples.